Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 Plus, I have a Hawaii packing list for everything you need to bring on the flight to Hawaii.

 Ok, hopefully by now you know exactly how to plan a Hawaiian vacation that is sure to be memorable!
+These are my top Hawaii vacation planning tips that I share with friends and family.

 From Hawaii travel logistics to ideas on what to do in Hawaii, you should feel like you know exactly what you’re doing!
 And that’s especially true if it’s your first time in Hawaii!